 Brian is a Lexington native and is very active in the community.
 He currently serves on the Board of Directors of Transylvania University and the Advisory Board for Central Bank.
-Brian loves sports and has competed in 4 half Iron Man competitions and 4 marathons.
-He is an avid supporter of University of Kentucky Athletics.
+Brian loves sports and has competed in four half Iron Man competitions and four marathons.
+He is an avid supporter of the University of Kentucky Athletics.

 Brian supports many charitable endeavors and has received various service awards.
-This year BC Wood Properties was the presenting sponsor for the United Way 5K on the Runway, and the 1st Annual BC Wood Properties Golf Classic to benefit The Foster Care Council.
-Brian and BC Wood Properties continue to support these and other philanthropic organizations including: Lexington Cancer Foundation, American Cancer Society, God’s Pantry, LexArts, Young Life, American Diabetes Association, Cystic Fibrosis Foundation, Habitat for Humanity, 4-H, The Salvation Army, Kentucky Horse Park Foundation, Fayette Alliance Foundation, and the Lexington Hope Center.
+This year BC Wood Properties was the presenting sponsor for the United Way Day of Action, and the 4th Annual BC Wood Properties Golf Classic to benefit The Foster Care Council.
+Brian and BC Wood Properties continue to support these and other philanthropic organizations including Lexington Cancer Foundation, American Cancer Society, God’s Pantry, LexArts, Young Life, American Diabetes Association, Cystic Fibrosis Foundation, Habitat for Humanity, 4-H, The Salvation Army, Kentucky Horse Park Foundation, Fayette Alliance Foundation, and the Lexington Hope Center.